nology-tech/Union-Client-Project/README.md

 - Added padding bottom to Header subtitle.

 ## Login Page

 Added functionality for logging in users who are previously registered.
 When a user navigates to the login page, the login pages is displayed with the required input fields to authenticate.

 Added functionality for failed login to display error message.
 When a user attempts to login with invalid credentials, they will receive an error message to advise that the details they used cannot be found.

 Provided testing for render of the login page and for login errors for unauthenticated users.

 #### Login Props

 type LoginProps = {
 email: string;
 setEmail: (email: string) => void;
 password: string;
 setPassword: (password: string) => void;
 setUserId: (userId: string) => void;
 }

-## SplashPage
-- SplashPage is an entry point to the app in order to get the user to sign in or create an account
-- It uses the button component in both default and secondary styles
-- Links to the paths: "/sign-up" and "/login" applied to their respective buttons
-- Uses global variables in line with clients brand